openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/rebasing_off_main.rst

-Contributing to PALISADE
+Contributing to OpenFHE
 ====================================

-When working on the library one should be working on a feature branch, and submit merge requests to move one's code onto the master branch.
+When working on the library one should be working on a feature branch, and submit merge requests to move one's code onto the main branch.

-Periodically the master branch will evolve and improve before a feature branch, and the feature branch should updated with changes in the master to test that this code works well together before a merge request is submitted.
+Periodically the main branch will evolve and improve before a feature branch, and the feature branch should updated with changes in the main to test that this code works well together before a merge request is submitted.

-There are multiple ways to move code updates from a master to a feature, but I'm going to describe the method that works for me.
+There are multiple ways to move code updates from a main to a feature, but I'm going to describe the method that works for me.
-As an example, suppose one is working on the branch ``issue-123``, and there have been improvements to the master branch.
+As an example, suppose one is working on the branch ``issue-123``, and there have been improvements to the main branch.
 Generally one can rebase by doing the following:

-1) Pull the latest code from both the ``issue-123`` and ``master`` branches with the following commands:
+1) Pull the latest code from both the ``issue-123`` and ``main`` branches with the following commands:

 ::

-    git checkout master
+    git checkout main

-    git pull origin master
+    git pull origin main
     git checkout issue-123

     git pull origin issue-123

 Make sure both of branches build properly before going any further.
 Correct any bugs on the feature branch and commit that branch.
-Also check the master branch and notify the PALISADE team if there is an error in the master branch.
+Also check the main branch and notify the OpenFHE team if there is an error in the main branch.

-2) Run the following rebase operation: ``git rebase master issue-123``
+2) Run the following rebase operation: ``git rebase main issue-123``

 - The changes are rebased into the feature branch one-by-one.
 Often there are conflicts.
 Suppose there is a conflict in `nbtheory.h`.
 In this example, manually inspect `nbtheory.h` and resolve the conflict.